Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnamese businesses gradually move deeper into AI applications

-To find out if the crickets are stressed, Cricket One - the largest cricket protein producer in Southeast Asia with a farm in Binh Phuoc - started looking into using artificial intelligence (AI) since 2019.
+To find out if the crickets are stressed, Cricket One - the largest cricket protein producer in Southeast Asia with a farm in Binh Phuoc - started looking into using artificial intelligence (AI) in 2019.
 The company invested in a startup project to develop an AI platform for raising these insects.

 The platform has been tested by the company since 2020 at its largest farm.
 Co-founder and Business Development Director Nguyen Hong Ngoc Bich (Bicky Nguyen) said the platform is in the machine learning phase and gives quite accurate warning recommendations.

-Mr. Ngo Trong Nghia, Founder and CEO of Neo Development, told the story of using the company's AI assistant in Ho Chi Minh City on March 11 at the event of Alibaba wholesale platform.
+Mr. Ngo Trong Nghia, Founder and CEO of Neo Development, told the story of using the company's AI assistant in Ho Chi Minh City on March 11 during the event of Alibaba wholesale platform.
 Photo: Thuc Van

-Mr. Ngo Trong Nghia, Founder and CEO of Neo Development, told the story of using the company's AI assistant in Ho Chi Minh City on March 11, at the event of Alibaba wholesale platform.
+Mr. Ngo Trong Nghia, Founder and CEO of Neo Development, told the story of using the company's AI assistant in Ho Chi Minh City on March 11, at the event of the Alibaba wholesale platform.
 Photo: Thuc Van

 Neo Development CEO Ngo Trong Nghia said that the AI assistant helps him provide market analysis information, respond to buyers in their language, or compose product descriptions with standard customer-attracting formulas and professional marketing graphics.